 I cannot even imagine how cold it must be in the mountain region of Croatia!

-The coldest experience I had by in Croatia was my visit to the frozen waterfalls of the Plitvice National Park where you can actually see snow.
+The coldest experience I had by in the country was my visit to the frozen waterfalls of the Plitvice National Park where you can actually see snow.
 The park is famous all-year round and every season brings a different experience to travellers.

 From green floral colours in spring to brownish red leaves in autumn, a visit to the Plitvice National Park is a must for every traveler all year round.
 Here’s some photos of how it looks during the winter and be sure to check out this article about the Plitvice National park during the summer.